 Every organisation, large or small, should have a well-considered induction that provides a new employee with a positive experience of the organisation.

 The length and nature of the induction depends on the job role, the new employee’s background, and the size and nature of the organisation.
-One kind does not fit all and a standard induction course is unlikely to achieve its aims, so should be adapted as appropriate for all new starters.
+A standard induction course is unlikely to achieve its aims, so should be adapted as appropriate for all new starters.

 The purpose of induction

-Induction ensures that employees integrate well into and across the organisation.
+Induction ensures that employees integrate well into, and across, their new organisation.
 Research demonstrates that induction programmes benefit both employers and employees.
 For employers, these include reducing turnover and absenteeism, and increasing employee commitment and job satisfaction.
-For employees, starting a new role in a new organisation can be an anxious time and an induction programme enables them to understand more about the organisation, their role, ways of working and to meet new colleagues.
+For employees, starting a new role in a new organisation can be an anxious time and an effective induction programme alleviates anxiety.
+Induction enables them to understand more about the organisation, their role and ways of working, as well as to meet new colleagues.

 New recruits need to understand the organisation, the culture, the people, and what’s expected of them in their role, so an effective programme will contain multiple, integrated elements.
-These include health and safety information required by law and practical information on the working environment and facilities.
-The programme should also familiarise the new employee with the company's working arrangements relating to time, location and patterns of flexible working, if any as well as its culture and values and provide information specific to their role.
+These elements include health and safety information required by law and practical information on the working environment and facilities.
+The programme should also familiarise the new employee with the company's working arrangements relating to time, location and patterns of flexible working, if any as well as its culture and values.
+It should also provide information specific to their role.

 Who needs an induction programme?